isotope11/lemmings_rubygame/README.md

 This is a project meant to use the lemmings gem to render a lemmings game using rubygame

+## Run it

+    ruby lib/lemmings_rubygame.rb
+    # NOTE: We should get some Thor action up in here

 ## Installation
 Make sure you see [the rubygame project](https://github.com/rubygame/rubygame/wiki/Linux-Install-Guide) to see the rubygame installation docs